 The error code P0121 may indicate an issue related to your engine’s throttle position sensor.
-Like other throttle position sensor-related codes, this could lead to serious problems and can result in your vehicle not starting at all.
 Let’s take a look at code P0121 and its other potential consequences.

 What Does the P0121 Code Mean?

 Diagnostic trouble code (DTC) P0121 stands for “Throttle/Pedal Position Sensor “A” Circuit Range/Performance Problem.”
-Your car’s primary computer—also known as the powertrain control module (PCM)–monitors the operation of the TP sensor(s).
-If the module detects that the sensor is operating outside of a predetermined range, error code P0121 will be set.
+The ECM/PCM stores this code (or some other similar codes) if the module detects that the Throttle Position Sensor is operating outside of a predetermined range.

 Also, on some vehicles, the code may be set when the TP and manifold absolute pressure (MAP) signals do not agree.

 Note: Although code P0121 is a generic code specified by the Society of Automotive Engineers (SAE), the code’s definition may be different depending on the vehicle manufacturer.

 The throttle position (TP) sensor measures how much the engine’s throttle blade is open.
 Older vehicles with mechanical throttle linkage have just one TP sensor, whereas newer vehicles with electronic throttle control (ETC) have two.
 You’ll find the sensor(s) located on the throttle body assembly.

 For an advanced, technical description of different configurations of throttle position sensors, as well as how the sensor can trigger an OBD code like P0121 read our discussion here.